Beginner's guide to wild camping in the UK: law, where to camp and kit

-The general rule for wild camping is to check whether you can legally camp – or get permission and to leave no trace.
+The general rule for wild camping is to check whether you can legally camp - or get permission and it is vital to leave no trace.

 Before heading to the wilderness to wild camp, it's important to check the rules in your region.
 The majority of England, Wales and Northern Ireland, campers have no legal rights so check before you camp or get the landowner's permission.
 Some sites in Scotland, including Loch Lomond now require campers to get a permit so do your research before you go.